 Known as America’s only mountain zoo, Cheyenne Mountain Zoo in Colorado Springs is home to 950 different animal species.
 Endangered and exotic animals call this mountain setting home.
 See tigers, giraffes, moose, mountain lions and other incredible animals at this zoo.

 The North Pole Home of Santa’s Workshop is the perfect place to visit during the holidays.
 This Christmas-themed amusement park features two dozen rides including a Ferris wheel and carousel.
 Visit the cute village full of shops or be amazed by a magic show.
 This theme park near Colorado Springs is open from mid-May till Dec.
 24th.

 Learn about dinosaurs at the Rocky Mountain Dinosaur Resource Center.
 There are actually numerous dinosaur fossils found right here in Colorado.
 This museum in Woodland Park features 30 full-size skeletons and restorations of incredible dinosaurs.
 Don’t forget to visit the gift shop.
 It is the largest dinosaur gift shop in the state.

-After a visit to the Denver Aquarium or the Children’s Museum in Denver, head straight to the Platte Valley Trolley for a sweet open-car ride boasting views of the Platte river.
+After a visit to the Denver Aquarium or the Children’s Museum in Denver, head straight to the Denver Trolley for a sweet open-car ride boasting views of the Platte river.
 This scenic tour of downtown Denver is a low-key experience for the whole family.